inphobia/p5-idea-wikiclone/Perl-syntax-nuances.md

 * Try to avoid using 'fancy' object method calls `method Foo::Bar`.
 Use canonical `Foo::Bar->method`.
 Fancy usage is supported, but may be glitchy.
 * If your project contains XS subs, declare them with prototypes in pure Perl.
 Plugin may find such declarations and has no any access to XS parts.
 * Currently only ascii identifiers are supported, you can't use non-ascii symbols in identifiers (TBF).
+* Empty heredoc markers are not supported (TBF).
+* Multiple heredoc openers in one line are not supported (TBF).